Get a Roadmap

 This page provides information about what is included in your Dementia Roadmap package, the work required to develop a local Roadmap and activities to consider in preparation for the development.

-Download a briefing paper containing the information that is on this page.
+Download a briefing about the Dementia Roadmap subscription package (January 2018) containing the information that is on this page.

 Installation, subscription and invoicing

 New Dementia Roadmap subscribers pay a one-off installation cost of £750 plus an annual subscription cost of £750.
 Please note that the installation charge will be increased to £900 with effect from 1st April 2018.
 We can offer new subscribers installation for the lower price if an order is confirmed before 1st April 2018.